has64pitt/python_email/README.md

 # python_email
- use python to send email
+ use python to send email with cc/bcc and attachments